boutroslab/HTSvis/README.md

 HTSvis()
 ```
 ## Test Data
-Test data can be found in the GitHub repository ('test_data' folder), you can get it by dowloading the repository ('clone or download' option). <br />
+Test data can be found in the GitHub repository ('test_data' folder), you can get it by dowloading the repository ('clone or download' option).
+Please note that Safari does not support the upload of RData files.<br />
 Following test data sets are provided, please check the help page in the app for instructions on how to upload them:<br />

 | File | Description |